- Former president of the Islamic Society of North America

-In 1982 Abdullah became a member of the Fiqh Council of North America (FCNA), whose mission is “to provide guidance to the Muslims of North America in all matters related to Sharia,” and for awhile served as its chairman.
+In 1982 Abdullah became a member of the Fiqh Council of North America (FCNA), whose mission is “to provide guidance to the Muslims of North America in all matters related to Sharia,” and for awhile served stints as its vice-chairman and chairman.

 From 1990 through mid-2006, Abdullah was Imam of the Islamic Foundation of Greater St. Louis (a.k.a. the Daar-ul-Islam Mosque), where he continued to adhere to the teachings of the Muslim Brotherhood.
-He also served a stint as principal of the local Al Salaam Day School.
+He also served for some time (in 1999 and thereabouts) as principal of the local Al Salaam Day School.

-In October 1997 in St. Louis, Abdullah was a guest speaker at the American Muslim Alliance national convention, whose slogan was “2,000 by the Year 2000”—a reference to the organization’s goal of helping to recruit 2,000 Muslim candidates to run for elective office in U.S. political elections by the turn of the century.
+In October 1997 in St. Louis, Abdullah was aguest speaker at the American Muslim Alliance (AMA) national convention, whose slogan was “2,000 by the Year 2000”—a reference to the organization’s goal of helping to recruit 2,000 Muslim candidates to run for elective office in U.S. political elections by the turn of the century.
 Among those present at this event were Nihad Awad, Amir Abdel Malik-Ali, and Sami al-Arian.
-Also in attendance was Farooq Ansari, former president of the American Muslim Alliance‘s Massachusetts chapter, which in 2000 held a large fundraiser for Hillary Clinton‘s U.S. Senate campaign.
+Also in attendance was Farooq Ansari, former president of the AMA’s Massachusetts chapter, which in 2000 held a large fundraiser for Hillary Clinton‘s U.S. Senate campaign.

 In the wake of 9/11, Abdullah insisted that the terror attacks against the World Trade Center and the Pentagon could not possibly have been carried out by Muslims.
 In the course of speeches he delivered after the U.S. subsequently became involved militarily in the Middle East, Abdullah often referenced the violent Quranic verse, 5:31, which says: “The only reward of those who make war upon Allah and His messenger and strive after corruption in the land will be that they will be killed or crucified, or have their hands and feet on alternate sides cut off, or will be expelled out of the land.
 Such will be their degradation in the world, and in the Hereafter theirs will be an awful doom.”